delventhalz/advent-of-code-2023/README.md

 ## Leaderboard

-Last year I competed on [caderek's](https://github.com/caderek) leaderboard.
+In past years I have competed on [caderek's](https://github.com/caderek) leaderboard.
 Assuming it is still active, I will stay on it this year as well, and you can join yourself with this code:

 ```
 107172-b51ab08f